Simone White: Life and career

 White has toured in the United Kingdom, Europe and Japan headlining and supporting various bands: Nouvelle Vague, Alela Diane, Teitur, Stephen Fretwell, Little Dragon, Victoria Williams and Shugo Tokumaru.
 In 2008 she played at the festivals Greenman and WOMAD in the UK.
 In the US she has opened for Andrew Bird, Mark Eitzel, Thao Nguyen, John C Reilly & Friends and The Posies.

 White was a part of Damon Albarn's critically acclaimed "Honest Jons Revue" which toured in July 2008 to the Barbican Center in London, Les Nuits de Fourvière festival in Lyon, and the Lincoln Center Festival in New York City.
 The Honest Jons Revue included the artists Tony Allen, The Hypnotic Brass Ensemble, Damon Albarn, Kokanko Sata Doumbia, Lobi Traore, Afel Bocoum, Candi Staton, Simone White and Victoria Williams.

 On June 12, 2009, White's third album, Yakiimo was released digitally, with a physical release following on June 22, 2009.
 This album was again released through Honest Jons in the UK.

 'Bunny in a Bunnysuit', from the album Yakiimo, was used in the Omega Ladymatic watch ad campaign, featuring Nicole Kidman.

 White's fourth album, Silver Silver, was released on May 22, 2012, on Honest Jon's and is a collaboration with the producers Adam Samuel Goldman and Julian Wass from Fol Chen.

 White released Genuine Fake, a collection of acoustic recordings, on September 8, 2017.
 The album features re-recordings of 14 old tracks alongside 3 new ones.
 It was initially available digitally through Bandcamp, with a vinyl edition released in November 2017.

-Letter to the Last Generation, White's fifth studio album, was released digitally on October 18, 2019. it was reissued on vinyl on December 4, 2020 through Fetch Happened Records in the UK.
+Letter to the Last Generation, White's fifth studio album, was released digitally on October 18, 2019. it was reissued on vinyl on December 4, 2020, through Fetch Happened Records in the UK.
 The vinyl release includes two new recordings, the first of which, Blueprint was released as a digital single on 27 November 2020.

-White currently lives in Los Angeles, California.